WPRanger/wp-permissions/README.md

 ### Display file permissions of a WordPress uploads directory tree.

-This simple little plugin examines a WordPress uploads directory and displays all the directory permissions in octal notation.
+This simple little plugin examines a WordPress uploads directory and displays all the directory and file permissions in octal notation.

 I put it together with the intention of helping lost souls in the wordpress.org forums who are struggling to upload media due to incorrect file permissions.
+Using this plugin will aid debugging.

 #### Install